jaechung77/rails-project/README.md

     github_client_secret:
 ```

-Then close the file then the file will be encrypted and saved
+Then close the file then the file will be encrypted and saved<br>

 Config > initializers > divise.rb
 ```